 2.1 All adults working with or on behalf of children have a responsibility to protect them and to provide a safe environment in which they can learn and achieve their full potential.
-There are, however, key people within schools and the Local Authority who have specific responsibilities under child protection procedures.
+There are, however, key people within schools and the Local Authority and other agencies who have specific responsibilities under child protection procedures.
 The names of those in our school carrying out these responsibilities for the current year are listed on the cover sheet of this document.
-2.2 It is the role of the Designated Safeguarding Lead (and in their absence the Deputy Designated Safeguarding Lead) to ensure that all child protection procedures are followed within the school, and to make appropriate, timely referrals to Essex Children's Social Care (Family Operations Hub) in accordance with SET procedures (May 2022).
-If for any reason the Designated Safeguarding Lead is unavailable, a Deputy Designated Safeguarding Lead will act in their absence.
-Additionally, it is the role of the Designated Safeguarding Lead to ensure all staff employed including temporary staff, volunteers and contractors within the school are aware of the school's child protection procedures, to advise staff and to offer support to those requiring this.
-They work with the Local Authority and other agencies as required.